-The ADC12J1600 and ADC12J2700 devices are wideband sampling and digital tuning devices.
+The LM15851 device is a wideband sampling and digital tuning device.
 Texas Instruments' giga-sample analog-to-digital converter (ADC) technology enables a large block of frequency spectrum to be sampled directly at RF.
-An integrated DDC (Digital Down Converter) provides digital filtering and down-conversion.
+An integrated DDC (Digital Down Converter) provides digital filtering and downconversion.
 The selected frequency block is made available on a JESD204B serial interface.
 Data is output as baseband 15-bit complex information for ease of downstream processing.
-Based on the digital down-converter decimation and link output rate settings, this data is output on 1 to 5 lanes of the serial interface.
+Based on the digital down-converter (DDC) decimation and link output rate settings, this data is output on 1 to 5 lanes of the serial interface.